vinceskahan/v5wiki/udevrules.md

 Finally, unplug then re-plug the USB cable to each device to trigger udev to make the links.

 You will now see `/dev/deviceA` and `/dev/deviceB`, each of which is a symlink to the actual device.
 If you unplug and replug devices, weeWX will detect the missing device, retry its connection, then every should continue as normal.
 No need to restart weeWX or make changes to configuration files.

-# How to distinguish USB devices?

-Most software uses VendorID and ProductID to distinguish devices, but this

 # How to determine the uniqueness of each device